Pentraxins: Family members

-Three of the principal members of the pentraxin family are serum proteins: namely, C-reactive protein (CRP), serum amyloid P component protein (SAP), and female protein (FP).
-PTX3 (or TSG-14) protein is a cytokine-induced protein that is homologous to CRPs and SAPs, but its function has not yet been determined.
+Three of the principal members of the pentraxin family are serum proteins: namely, CRP, SAP, and hamster female protein (FP).
+PTX3 (or TSG-14) protein is a cytokine-induced protein that is homologous to CRPs and SAPs.

 C-reactive protein

-C-reactive protein is expressed during acute phase response to tissue injury or inflammation in mammals.
+C-reactive protein is expressed during the acute phase response to tissue injury or inflammation in mammals.
 The protein resembles antibody and performs several functions associated with host defence: it promotes agglutination, bacterial capsular swelling and phagocytosis, and activates the classical complement pathway through its calcium-dependent binding to phosphocholine.
 CRPs have also been sequenced in an invertebrate, Limulus polyphemus (Atlantic horseshoe crab), where they are a normal constituent of the hemolymph.

 Pentraxin 3

 Pentraxin 3 (PTX3) is an acute phase protein whose levels rise during severe infections in humans.
 In case of central nervous system infections PTX3 helps distinguishes between bacterial and aseptic meningoencephalitis.
 It is significantly higher in bacterial meningoencephalitis.